kaleidos-ventures/taiga/javascript/docs/folder-structure.md

 ## Commons Module

 Common modules, this means that they will be used in many components and pages or they will not be particularly attached to any page.

+## Features Module

+Features modules, the folder contains features, usually with state and multiple componentes.

 ## Pages Module